 If you have bad knees, consider buying an e-bike with a thumb throttle or twist throttle.
 Using a throttle allows you to get moving from a standstill without straining your knees.
 Then, once you are moving, start pedalling.
 After all, e-bikes are not designed to be motorbikes.

 You might also consider an e-bike with a cadence sensor rather than a torque sensor.
 A cadence sensor-equipped bike requires less leg pressure on the pedals once you’re moving, whereas a torque sensor-equipped bike rewards extra leg pressure with extra motor assistance.
-MeloYelo offers two models with cadence sensors: the MeloYelo Townee and the MeloYelo Tranzit MD electric bike.
+MeloYelo offers two models with cadence sensors: the MeloYelo Tranzit MD electric bike.

 Conclusion: Test Ride various Makes and Models Before you make your Decision